Water: How much should you drink every day?

 Most healthy people can stay hydrated by drinking water and other fluids whenever they feel thirsty.
 For some people, fewer than eight glasses a day might be enough.
 But other people might need more.

 You might need to modify your total fluid intake based on several factors:

 - Exercise.
 If you do any activity that makes you sweat, you need to drink extra water to cover the fluid loss.
 It's important to drink water before, during and after a workout.
-If exercise is intense and lasts more than an hour, a sports drink can replace minerals in your blood (electrolytes) lost through sweat.

 - Overall health.
 Your body loses fluids when you have a fever, vomiting or diarrhea.
 Drink more water or follow a doctor's recommendation to drink oral rehydration solutions.
 Other conditions that might require increased fluid intake include bladder infections and urinary tract stones.

 - Pregnancy and breast-feeding.
 If you are pregnant or breast-feeding, you may need additional fluids to stay hydrated.